willunga recreation park

 FREQUENTLY ASKED QUESTIONS

-- TICKETS: online option
+- TICKETS: online or cash/card @gate

 - COSTS: Family $25 / Single $10 / Student & Concession $5 / Children < 5 free

-- OPEN: Saturday 11am-9pm Sunday 10am-4pm
+- OPEN: Saturday 11am-9pm Fireworks 7pm Sunday 10am-4pm

 - FOOD: Carnival food, burgers, hot dogs, nachos, pizzas, Asian creations and icecream, vegan and gluten free options too